echemdb/svgdigitizer/doc/workflow.md

 `mustermann_2021_svgdigitizer_1_p0.svg`

 **Note:** The page count starts from 0.
-It does not reflect the original page number in the pdf.
+It does not reflect the original page number in the PDF.

 ## Step 3: Digitize a plot

 **1: Select an svg file with a plot to be digitized**

-For this example we use inkscape to digitize some data in plot 2a in the pdf, which is is located on page two of the manuscript (filename containing `_p1`).
+For this example we use inkscape to digitize some data in plot 2a in the PDF, which is is located on page two of the manuscript (filename containing `_p1`).
 The plot contains three curves, which can be identified by their colors.
 Preferably each digitized curve should be placed in a single svg file.
-Therefore, create a copy of the svg file of page two (`mustermann_2021_svgdigitizer_1_p1.svg`) and rename it to`mustermann_2021_svgdigitizer_1_p0_2b_blue.svg`, to indicate that this files contains the digitized curve of the blue curve in Figure 2a on page 2.
+Therefore, create a copy of the SVG file of page two (`mustermann_2021_svgdigitizer_1_p1.svg`) and rename it to`mustermann_2021_svgdigitizer_1_p0_2b_blue.svg`, to indicate that this files contains the digitized curve of the blue curve in Figure 2a on page 2.

  **2: Trace the curve**

-1. Open the svg file.
+1. Open the SVG file.

-2. Click on the image of the pdf page, select `Object properties`, select `Lock` and press `Set`.
+2. Click on the image of the PDF page, select `Object properties`, select `Lock` and press `Set`.
 This prevents the user from moving the image.

    ![inkscape_object_properties](files/images/inkscape_object_properties.png)